 Reserve accounts may be utilized to address the timing of the cash flows.
 Reserves are excluded from the Reasonable Alignment Assessment and may be credited to specified customers if they are not required for funding obligations during the term.

-EFB Comment: The Financing Plan mentions that the FSM will establish a methodology for assessing reasonable alignment ‘when a new Fair Allocation Amount letter is received from MOE’.
+EFB Staff Comment: The Financing Plan mentions that the FSM will establish a methodology for assessing reasonable alignment ‘when a new Fair Allocation Amount letter is received from MOE’.
 This implies there might be additional revisions to the Fair Allocation Amount and this process and determination is still pending.

 financing plan – principles and assumptions